 An R-1 is a foreign national must be employed as a minister or in another religious occupation at least 20 hours per week by:

-- A non-profit religious organization which is affiliated with a religious denomination in the United States.
+• A non-profit religious organization that is affiliated with a religious denomination in the United States.

 Duration of Stay on R-1 Visa for Religious Workers